rene-goTenna/sample-riverpod/README.md

-# easy-riverpods
+# sample-riverpod
-Sample project for the riverpods architecture
+Sample project for the riverpod architecture